Convert Text to SVG

 Why convert text to SVG?

-Our text to svg converter helps you build headlines, React components you can paste in, brand wordmarks, social posts, and multilingual lockups on your device without uploads.
+Our text to svg converter helps you build headlines, React components you can paste in, brand wordmarks, and social posts on your device without uploads.
+The exported SVG ships the glyph outlines as <path> data, so it renders identically anywhere — no font dependency.

 See the font before you commit